Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Analysis Under Cooperative Formation

 Problem~\eqref{Eq:LMIOptimalControl} can be further converted into a standard semidefinite program, which can be solved efficiently via existing solvers, \eg, Mosek~\cite{mosek2010mosek}.
 After obtaining the optimal solution $(X,Y,Z)$ of Problem~\eqref{Eq:LMIOptimalControl}, the feedback gain in the controller~\eqref{Eq:CooperativeController} can be recovered by $K_S=ZX^{-1}$.

 \begin{remark} The cooperative feedback gain~\eqref{Eq:CooperativeController} depends on the explicit choice of the formation, indicating that $K_{S}$ is redesigned in different formations $S$.
-In~\eqref{Eq:CooperativeController}, it is assumed that the global traffic state information~\eqref{Eq:SystemModel} is available to AVs via V2I communication.
-This assumption allows to achieve the optimal $\mathcal{H}_2$ performance, revealing the maximum potential of AVs in improving traffic performance under a given formation $S$.
-For practical implementation, however, the AVs might be able to only acquire partial information from neighboring vehicles due to communication constraints.
+In~\eqref{Eq:CooperativeController}, it is assumed that the global traffic state information~\eqref{Eq:SystemModel} is available to AVs via V2V/V2I communication.
+This assumption allows to achieve the optimal $\mathcal{H}_2$ performance, revealing the potential of AVs in improving traffic performance under a given formation $S$.
+For practical implementation, however, the AVs might be able to only acquire partial information from neighboring vehicles.
 In this case, the optimal cooperative controller has a structural constraint, which becomes nontrivial to compute; see the discussions on structured optimal control in~\cite{wang2020controllability,jovanovic2016controller}.
-In our work, the optimal formation is identified based on the maximum potential of AVs, characterized by~\eqref{Eq:CooperativeController} and~\eqref{Eq:LMIOptimalControl}, but the case with practical communication constraints is worth further investigation in future work. \end{remark}
+In our work, the optimal formation is identified based on access to state information of all the vehicles in traffic flow, characterized by~\eqref{Eq:CooperativeController} and~\eqref{Eq:LMIOptimalControl}, but the case with practical communication constraints is worth further investigation in future work.
+Another potential approach for addressing communication constraints is to incorporate macroscopic traffic information, similarly to traffic flow prediction and control~\cite{abadi2014traffic}.
+It is an interesting topic to reveal the optimal formation with macroscopic information available. \end{remark}